Juris Doctor (J.D.)

 - Legal Practice (6 units) -- Practical training that allows students to create a meaningful purpose for themselves in the field of law, to choose an area of specialty, and to determine the kind of practice in which they would be most interested or best suited.
-Requires work in a law office under the internship of a lawyer, found by the student, who is willing to certify the scope, depth and length of the work experience.
+Requires work in a law office that a paralegal, legal assistant or law clerk would perform for a lawyer or lawyers in an ancillary capacity under the supervision of a lawyer.
 Also requires that the student prepare a paper discussing the ethical, social, practical and moral issues involved in such a practice.
-(Certain additional written work can, with prior written approval, be substituted for the work experience/internship requirement.)

 - Professional Skills (6 units) -- A course in which students develop a fictitious lawsuit and then draft pleadings, discovery, and motions on behalf of the parties in the case.
 The skills focused on include organization, legal analysis, legal writing, legal ethics and tactics.

 - Legal Document Drafting (6 units) -- A course that exposes students to basic legal document drafting in various settings.
 Drafting techniques common to most legal documents will be explored from the perspective of a small law office setting.
 Students will represent a fictitious client and assist that client in a variety of matters including contract drafting, will preparation, negotiation and settlement of a dispute, and legislative drafting on a topic involving the "client's" interests.